Dairokuten Jinja (第六天神社)

 Yasaka Jinja (八坂神社) |

-Between the temizu-ya and the haiden of Dairokuten Jinja is the subordinate shrine of Yasaka Jinja (八坂神社) enshrining Susanoo-no-Mikoto (須佐之男命).
+Between the temizu-ya (a water pavilion where visitors cleanse their hands and mouth before approaching the shrine) and the haiden (a hall of a Shinto shrine for worship) of Dairokuten Jinja stands the subordinate shrine of Yasaka Jinja (八坂神社), which enshrines Susanoo-no-Mikoto (須佐之男命).

 The Goshinboku "Dairokuten-san no Kuromatsu (第六天さんの黒松)"